Aman1234Sharma/amr_fsm/README.md

    - **Password**: `iafsm#2017`
 3. ⏳ **Wait 30–60 seconds** for the AMR to automatically connect to the hotspot.
 4. 💻 On your laptop, **connect to the same Wi-Fi network** (`IAFSM24`).
+5. **Ensure both laptop and AMR share the same subnet** (i.e., IPs like `192.168.43.x`).
+If your laptop's IP is not in the same subnet (e.g., `192.168.43.x`), manually set your laptop’s IP in the       same range (e.g., `192.168.43.100`).
-5. 🔐 Open a terminal and run the following command to SSH into the AMR:
+6. 🔐 Open a terminal on your laptop and run the following command to SSH into the AMR:6. 🔐 Open a terminal and run the following command to SSH into the AMR:
    ```bash
    ssh fsm-amr@192.168.43.227